Templates · Savings

 5. 5

-If you use emergency fund money, log the withdrawal and create a plan to replenish it within 3-6 months.
+If you need to use emergency fund money, log the withdrawal and make a plan to rebuild within 3-6 months.

 Who this template is for